iradche/CATT-portfolio/lesson.md

 ### Summary

 What is Open Data?
 Where can we find them?

+### Assignment

+Fill out this quiz: https://goo.gl/forms/gmbqOVeNDd528Srv2.